2018 FIFA World Cup Group F: Mexico vs Sweden

 The two teams had met in nine previous matches, including a 1958 FIFA World Cup group stage match won by Sweden 3–0.

 Sweden got the breakthrough five minutes into the second half, Ludwig Augustinsson volleyed past Guillermo Ochoa when Viktor Claesson's mishit sat him up.
 The referee pointed to the spot when Héctor Moreno slid in on Marcus Berg and Andreas Granqvist shot into the top-left corner.
 In the 74th minute, substitute Isaac Kiese Thelin flicked on a long throw-in before Edson Álvarez accidentally hit the ball into his own net with his left thigh.

 Mexico qualify for the knockout stages for the seventh consecutive World Cup despite this defeat thanks to South Korea's 2–0 victory over Germany.
-This was Sweden's biggest win in a World Cup match since they defeated Bulgaria 4–0 in 1994 in the third-place play-off match.
+This was Sweden's biggest win in a World Cup match since they defeated Bulgaria 4–0 in 1994 in the match for third place.
 Granqvist became the first Swedish player to score two or more goals in a single World Cup tournament since Henrik Larsson in 2002.
 This was Mexico's worst defeat at the World Cup since they were beaten 6–0 by Germany in 1978.
 Jesús Gallardo was shown a yellow card after just 15 seconds in this game – the quickest anyone has ever been booked in the World Cup.